The 12 Warmest Winter Socks You Can Buy

 Synthetic materials can help add elasticity and a better fit to wool socks, or build a full sock that will dry quickly and wick moisture but may not breathe as well if conditions warm up.
 Cotton, however, absorbs moisture quickly but dries slowly and will pull heat away from your skin, making it a fabric to avoid when there might be snow involved.

-“When you’re traveling, all day comfort is key,” said Randy Goldberg, co-founder of sock brand Bombas.
+“When you’re traveling, all day comfort is key,” Randy Goldberg, co-founder of sock brand Bombas, said.
 “You’re likely on your feet bouncing from place to place, so ensuring you have the proper support is going to make a world of a difference.
 Look for socks with added arch support and a cushioned footbed, or even small features like a blister tab.”

 Best Hiking Socks: Darn Tough Hiker Micro Crew Cushion Socks